Good Luck #TNLAthletes - Birmingham Commonwealth Games

 - Does an athlete heading to Birmingham 2022 come from your local area or governing body?
 Now’s your chance to shout about it and wish them luck!
 You can tag specific athletes and teams, or wish all of the athletes good luck.

-- We are also creating a series of assets for you to use on your social channels, alongside example social copy which will be available in a digital toolkit at the start of July.
+- We have created a series of assets for you to use on your social channels, alongside example social copy which is available to download from our digital toolkit.

 Why should I get involved?